Olivier-504/Olivier-504.github.io/README.md

+# Hi, I'm Olivier.
+Welcome to my ePortfolio.

+## ePortfolio Intro:

+- This page contains links to projects that demonstrate my ability to complete a project in varying areas of computer science.
+- Each project will be accompanied by a narrative explaining what the project is and why I included it in this site.
+- In addition to the narratives, I have included a code review I conducted on each of the projects before enhancing them and adding them to the site.

+## Code Review:

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Olivier-504/portfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.